ASHdevelopment/emberDemo/README.md

 1. add a `factory` for `product`.
 Make sure you use a `RestSerializer` in your Mirage setup and App, since we use REST at ASH. `ember g mirage-model product`.
 You'll also need to create a list of products in `scenarios`.
 1. Create a model in your application for `product`, return all records from the `products`, route and add the API endpoint to your mirage config.
 1. Add a table in `products.hbs` to display the following fields: 'name','price', 'rating' 'seller', and 'category'.

-### Current challenges instructions (do these before moving on to next step/branch)
 1. `ember install ash-table` and use and setup `ash-table` to display the following fields: 'name','price', 'rating' 'seller', and 'category'
-1. Add unit tests to make sure the table has the correct amount of rows and columns
+1. Add unit tests to make sure the controller has the correct amount of columns headings
 1. Add a link to [Foundation CSS](https://cdnjs.cloudflare.com/ajax/libs/foundation/6.3.1/css/foundation.css) to give us some style
-1. Add a link around the product name that links to `products/edit/[id]` so that you can edit its attributes
+1. Add a link around the product name that links to `products/edit/[id]` so that you can edit its attributes.
+Make sure to update `router.js` with this path.
+You will also need to update your mirage config to return a single resource.
 1. Add a form on the edit route that will allow you to edit the product.
 The form should have an action to save the record on submit
+1. Make sure the products index shows the updated record attributes
+1. Add an acceptance test for this case.
+Start at the home page, then route to products, edit, and back to products. `ember g acceptance-test edit-product`

+### Current challenges instructions (do these before moving on to next step/branch)
+1. Add `ember-a11y-testing` and see how we're doing with accessibility.
+1. There's 100 character limit (server-side) on product names.
+Add `ash-countdown-input` to show the user how many characters they have left.
+1. Use `ash-status-message` to confirm when the edit product feature is successful or has an error.
+Update your acceptance tests!
+1. People are navigating to `sahara.com/prime` for some reason.
+We need a `404` page for our app.

+1. Show the average rating for all products on the main products page.
+Add a unit test for your average logic.
+1. Let's show off the least expensive product overall and the highest rated product that has the lowest price.
+Put these in a component called `product-showcase` at the top of the page.
+Also, it's weird to compare a string of dollars, so turn `price` into a number and add a `transform` to add the dollar sign.
+1. Loading
+1. Add a new route for `warehouses` to display all of our warehouses
+1. Create a Mirage fixture with 5 locations and dislay those locations on the template

 ## Ember Documentation...
 The following is Ember's default documentation, so it has been left in this document.